 Oilbird Physical Description

-The comparatively soft feathers most commonly display a reddish-brown on the upper part, yet white spots often appear on the wings and nape.
+In appearance, most examples of the Oilbird generally present a striking pattern of coloring.
+The comparatively soft feathers most commonly display a reddish-brown on the upper part.
+Meanwhile, many small white spots often appear on the wings and nape.

 - Kingdom: Animalia

 - Phylum: Chordata

 The fascinating Oilbird evolved as endemic to a moderately large expanse of the globe.
 That precise region probably won’t surprise too many people, however.
 That’s because this wonder of evolution developed as native to portions of what’s now South America.

 Within that greater overall zone of habitation, the natural wonder appears in a territory that covers the northern portions of that area.
 That includes such mainland countries as Venezuela, Colombia, Brazil, Ecuador, and Peru, in addition to the island of Trinidad.

 The amazing bird displays decidedly strong preferences regarding its choice of habitat.
 Unfortunately, this does severely limit its options within its range.
 That has a tendency to generate highly concentrated population groupings, though often in scattered locations.

 It typically only lives in regions meeting these very specific requirements.
 This includes the presence of large numbers of fruit-bearing trees and plants.
 It also needs the presence of abundant caves.
 Yet, it does appear at altitudes ranging from sea level to 11,200 ft (3,40 m).